Skip to main content

 This could involve alterations in synaptic strength between POMC neurons and their downstream targets, or even changes in the expression levels of the receptors themselves on post-synaptic cells.
 Furthermore, the brain’s complex homeostatic system may initiate compensatory responses.

 For example, prolonged suppression of appetite via the melanocortin pathway could theoretically trigger an upregulation of orexigenic (appetite-stimulating) systems, such as the one mediated by Neuropeptide Y (NPY) and Agouti-related peptide (AgRP).
-Understanding these potential counter-regulatory adjustments is paramount for predicting the durability of and anticipating potential weight regain upon cessation of therapy.
+Understanding these potential counter-regulatory adjustments is paramount for predicting the durability of weight loss and anticipating potential weight regain upon cessation of therapy.

 The long-term efficacy of melanocortin agonism is a dynamic interplay between receptor desensitization, neuroplastic adaptation, and the body’s systemic counter-regulatory responses.